deepinv/deepinv/docs/source/contributing.rst

 - Use `:math:` for inline LaTeX-style mathematics, and `.. math::` for block equations.

-- To include remarks, warnings, or tips, use the `.. note::` directive.
+- To include remarks, warnings, or tips, use the `.. note::`, `.. warning::` or `.. tip::`  directives.

 - Link objects with Sphinx roles such as `:class:`, `:func:`, `:meth:`, and `:ref:`.